1. What are the two authentication modes in SQL Server?

 31. What is the difference between SUBSTR and CHARINDEX in the SQL Server?

 The SUBSTR function is used to return specific portion of string in a given string.
-But, INSTR function gives character position in a given specified string.
+But, CHARINDEX function gives character position in a given specified string.

 Gives result as Smi

 Gives 3 as result as I appears in 3rd position of the string